team113sanger/sparki/README.md

 docker pull quay.io/team113sanger/sparki:latest
 ```

-You can find more details on how to use `SPARKI`'s CLI below.
+You can find more details on how to interact with `SPARKI`'s CLI using Docker in the section [Running SPARKI with a Docker image](#running-sparki-with-a-docker-image).

 ## Usage